DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

     col_number: two
     is_numbered: false
     grid_items:
-      - content: >
-          i3wm is considered to be the most popular in the TWM family.
-Peux OS i3wm is actually using i3-gaps, which is a fork of the original i3wm with gapping between the tiled windows.
-        actions:
-          - label: SourceForge
-            style: button
-            new_window: true
-            type: action
-          - label: FOSSTorrents
-            url: lorem-ipsum
-            style: button
-            new_window: true
-            type: action
-          - label: OSDN
-            url: lorem-ipsum
-            style: button
-            icon_class: lorem-ipsum
-            new_window: true
-            type: action
-        type: grid_item
-        title: i3WM
-        image: images/beige-lime.png
       - title: BSPWM
         content: >
           Bspwm is another amazing tiling window manager that represents windows